Krishnapro/DevOps/Docker/README.md

 ## Architechture of Docker

 Docker user client-server architechture.The Docker client talks to the Docker daemon, which does the heavy lifting of building, running, and distributing your Docker containers.
-The Docker client and daemon can run on the same system, or you can connect a Docker client to a remote Docker daemon
+The Docker client and daemon can run on the same system, or you can connect a Docker client to a remote Docker daemon.

 <img src="docker_architechture_image.png">

+### Docker Daemon:
+Docker daemon (`dockerd`) listen for Docker API requests and manage docker objects such as images, containers, networks and volumes.
+A Daemon can also communicate with other daemon to manage docker services.